Estimate to Invoice

 7. Print the invoice

-The preview shows the full customer invoice: your garage details, the customer and vehicle info, every job with labour and parts, and the totals with VAT.
+Click Print on the completed jobcard.
+The preview shows the customer invoice: garage details, customer + vehicle info, every job with labour and parts, totals with VAT.

 Technician copy

-You can also print a technician copy from the same dialog — this strips out pricing and shows just the vehicle and job details for the workshop floor.
+You can also print a technician copy — same dialog, different format.
+It strips pricing and customer PII, showing only the vehicle + jobs (see the PII rule).

 The workflow at a glance

-Create estimate → Add customer, vehicle, jobs, and pricing → Send quote to customer → Customer approves → Change status to live → Work is completed → Move to completion status → Record mileage, dates, payment → Print invoice
+Create estimate → Add customer, vehicle, jobs, and pricing → Send quote → Customer approves → Promote to Jobcard → Work completed → Move to completion status → Record mileage, set reminders, record payment → Print invoice

 Was this article helpful?